DrDataYE/DrScan/README.md

 DrScan is licensed under the LLM License.
 See the `LICENSE` file for more details.

 ---
-**Note:** There may be some errors and issues with the tool, but they will be addressed in the future, God willing.
+**Note:** There may be some errors and issues with the tool, but they will be addressed in the future, God willing,Contact me [here](https://t.me/DrdataYE) to report a problem.

 **Note:** Always ensure that you use this tool legally and in accordance with local laws.
 The development team assumes no responsibility for any unlawful use of this tool.